adaalrf/AnqBlog-ssg/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to submit a pull request or open an issue for feedback or feature requests.
-[GitHub Repository](https://github.com/adaalrf/adaalrf.dev)
+Feel free to submit a pull request or open an issue for feedback or feature requests. [adaalrf.dev](https://github.com/adaalrf/adaalrf.dev)

 ## 📜 License